priestjim/priestjim.github.io/_posts/2011-10-08-attaching-local-disks-to-a-xenserver-vm.md

 Now, after some digging, I found out that the Xen hypervisor (the XAPI backend to be precise) actually utilized the udev-created device nodes in the /dev tree to attach physically connected devices to the VMs.

 **This is done by simply creating a symlink of the device in question (i.e. sda, sdb, sdc etc.) inside the /dev/xapi/block directory!
-So what I did was to modify the server’s /etc/udev/rules.d/50-udev.rules and add these lines (sdb was the detected device name of my drive):**
+So what I did was to modify the server's /etc/udev/rules.d/50-udev.rules and add these lines (sdb was the detected device name of my drive):**

 {% highlight cfg %}
 ACTION=="add", KERNEL=="sdb", SYMLINK+="xapi/block/%k", RUN+="/bin/sh -c '/opt/xensource/libexec/local-device-change %k 2>&1 >/dev/null&'"